-National Defense and Space System Acquisitions
+National Defense System Acquisitions

 Federal agencies, such as the Department of Defense, Department of Homeland Security, and the National Aeronautics and Space Administration, face significant challenges in managing their largest acquisitions.